 A zero clearance insert replaces our stock miter saw throat plate.
 The insert reduces the gap between the edges of the insert and the blade.
 This provides support for our board and reduces the chances for tear-out.

 We can buy a store-bought zero clearance insert or we can make a DIY zero clearance insert with scrap wood.

-How to Make a DIY Miter Saw Zero Clearance Insert
+How to Make a Zero Clearance Insert for a Miter Saw